lanhaiyu0214/CustomLog/README.md

 ### What things can this lib do for you?

+With this lib:

-With this lib,you call filter the log that just belong to your app easily.
+- you can filter the log that just belong to your app easily.

+- logs can be automatically saving to disk.

 ### How to use this lib